-You'll always receive a notice from us if we're performing work that might interrupt your service.
+You'll receive a notice from us if we're performing planned work that might interrupt your service.
 For example, we'll turn off the power when we perform maintenance or upgrade equipment.
 Here's our process:

 - We'll let you know a day in advance.

 - We'll give you a time range, and try to be as accurate as possible.

 - Weather and operational issues may cancel a scheduled outage.

 Here's how you can prepare for a scheduled outage:

 - Learn how to manually open your security gates and garage doors.

 - Notify any security companies that monitor your home or business.

 - Protect computers, television and other sensitive equipment from surges by unplugging them.

 If your power goes out and you didn't receive a notice from us, report it.
 Or, call us at (800) 227-9187.